OfficeDev/TrainingContent/Identity/04 Securing custom APIs/demos/02-call-webapi-from-webapp/README.md

   - ClientId
   - ClientSecret
 - Update the properties in the **[appsettings.json](./appsettings.json)** with the values you collected in the last step.
+- Update the properties in the **[constants.cs](./constants.cs)** with the client Id of the web service application.
-- Build & run the application by following the instructions in the lab exercise associated with this demo.
+- Build and run the application by following the instructions in the lab exercise associated with this demo.